 Perhaps Elsa freezing the land is symbolism.
 When you let your feelings go, you hurt those around you.
 Which, takes away from the overall message.
 Letting go of your emotions should be seen as freeing, not putting the pain onto others.

-Anna left the kingdom with Han
+Anna left the kingdom in the hands of Han

 See, this is what I mean.
 Where is the second-in-command?
 Where is the deputy commander?
 Is that even a thing?
 Anna and Elsa are pretty much alone with the kingdom, and them being so traumatized and not trained rulers leads to a big mess.
 Who even allowed Anna to leave the kingdom?
 No one even fought her to stay.
 What about her guests?
 Are they just going to chill out while the Queen and Princess are just off on an adventure?
 Cool.